- Why study Classics?

 First-year students interested in Classics are strongly advised to enroll in either Greek or Latin in their first semester.
-(A Latin placement exam is administered during Orientation week for students with previous experience.
+(Latin and Greek placement exams are administered during Orientation week for students with previous experience.
 When evaluating the exam the faculty also consider previous coursework and AP results.)
 In their second year, before they declare a major, they should continue language study and take one or two history or archaeology courses in the department.

-Reed also offers an interdisciplinary major in Classics/Religion (link to those requirements).
-This program is for the student whose interests are divided between the two fields and whose goals are not served by a major in either classics or religion.
+Reed also offers an interdisciplinary major in Classics/Religion.
+This major is for the student whose interests are divided between the two fields and whose goals are not served by a major in either classics or religion.
 The primary fields for which the program is well suited are early Christianity (including Byzantine and medieval Christianity), Judaism in the Hellenistic period or under the Roman Empire, and pagan Greek and Roman religious practice.

 “When I was a prospective student, I fell in love with the classics department.
 I sat in on a Latin class and the passion and energy among the students and the professor resonated with me.
 This was the kind of classroom setting I was looking for: hands-on, engaged, and communal.”
 (Elliot Menard ‘19)